Fen Drayton

+Amenities

 The village has a primary school, village hall, nursery, tennis courts and football fields, where Drayton Lions Football Club play their home matches, and a pub (The Three Tuns).
-The church (a Church of England) is dedicated to St Mary the Virgin.
+The Anglican parish church is dedicated to St Mary the Virgin and is a Grade II* listed building.

 The village is close to the A14 and the Cambridgeshire Guided Busway, and is on National Cycle Route 51.